avinash201199/Paid-Internship-List/Java Internship/README.md

 Qualifications:<br>

 You'd fit right in if you have:

 • Have a solid grounding in Computer Science fundamentals
 • Are good at Problem solving
 • Know and have good hands on at least more than 2 programming languages with ease and have a strong opinion of which one is your favorite.
 • Have actively developed firsthand any web application with database/datastore, simple or complex does not matter to us, using Nodejs/Java/Python or any other language and deployed or thinking of deploying it on any cloud server like AWS/GCP etc.
-•We would love to look at your Github repo or links to the deployed web-app.
+• We would love to look at your Github repo or links to the deployed web-app.
 Beautiful UI does not matter, as much as a Postman collection does, so bonus marks for creating API documentation or having a detailed README on Github.
-•Have the right attitude, are a team player and an avid learner.
+• Have the right attitude, are a team player and an avid learner.

 Join us If you are excited about:  <br>